-- After the Easter holidays, your children will need to have a clear pencil case. - Make sure they have a 30cm ruler which has cm and mm on it.
-Inches are not allowed. - Label their equipment. - Home learning for the Easter holidays and after will be different
+- After the Easter holidays, your children will need to have a clear pencil case.

+- Make sure they have a 30cm ruler which has cm and mm on it.
+Inches are not allowed.

+- No friction pens

+- · Label their equipment.

+- · Home learning for the Easter holidays